The number of NFL trades are up, but does it mean anything?

 Of course, teams have always tried to trade players before releasing or waiving them.
 So the biggest question to ask here is this: Why are teams giving up draft choices, albeit low-round picks in most cases, for players they could probably have acquired on the open market if they were patient?

-In some cases, a general manager might feel that the available player is either better, or better in his system, than the profile of a player he might draft if he holds onto the pick.
+In some cases, a general manager might feel that the available player is either better or better in his system than the profile of a player he might draft if he holds on to the pick.
 He might also consider the pick a small price to avoid a bidding war or even a free-agent courtship should he wait for an eventual release.

 But let's be clear.
 These trades, as much fun as they are, have far from shaken the NFL landscape.
-You can't look at a group of moves that includes one second-round pick, two in the fourth and then 23 from the fifth round and later and consider them paradigm-shifting.
+You can't look at a group of moves that includes one second-round pick, two in the fourth and then 23 in the fifth round and later and consider them paradigm-shifting.
 Let's check back at the end of the season, when we can see the sum of contributions from the players involved, before getting too excited.